 Corned Beef is a beef brisket preserved and then cured in salt and pickling spices.
 The brisket is a tough cut of meat.
 However, the curing process of making corned beef, along with a slow and moist cooking method, renders it tender and juicy.

 According to Wikipedia, the word “corn” comes from the Anglo Saxon language and describes any small, hard particle or grain.
 The term “corned beef” may refer to the granular salt used in the curing of the beef.

-Yes, and no. According to the Smithsonian magazine, In Ireland, people do not eat corned beef.
-Instead, lamb or pork is much more common in Ireland for St Patrick’s Day feasts.
+Yes, and no. According to the Smithsonian magazine, people in Ireland do not actually eat corned beef.
+Instead, lamb or pork is much more common for St Patrick’s Day feasts.
 This stems from an ancient Celtic view of the cow as a sacred animal.
-However, Irish immigrants to the US and Canada have been celebrating St Paddy’s day with corned beef and cabbage for decades.
-In other words, it’s safe to say that corned beef and cabbage is really Irish.

 There are two cuts of brisket for corned beef; the point cut, and the flat cut.
 The point cut is fattier and well-marbled.
 The flat cut is much leaner.
 Although the point cut, because of the extra fat, will be a bit moister and more tender, it also tends to fall apart when cooked.